I’m standing in line waiting to pay at the store, and I can hear the cashier asking each customer ahead of me, “Would you like to make a $2 donation?”

 You want to maximize conversions—both the number of donations made and the amount made.

-Customize your donation form with your own branding: logos, colour, slogan.
+Customize your donation form with your own branding: logos, colour, and slogan.
 Everything that you would put on a paid ad should go on your custom donation form.

 When a donation form is customized, brand recognition will increase.
 You don’t want donors to just remember the name of your charity.
 You want them to remember all of the unique elements of your online fundraising campaigns and associate your cause with those features.